Skip to main content

 Gold's Worst Week Since 1983 - But the Bounce Has Already Begun

-Gold shed nearly 11% in a single week as hawkish Fed rhetoric triggered the sharpest selloff in over four decades, yet prices have already clawed back ground from the lows, raising the question of.
+Gold shed nearly 11% in a single week as a surging dollar and hawkish Fed rhetoric crushed momentum - yet the metal has already clawed back 2.7% from its lows, raising the question of whether the.

 Published